Subsidising Inclusive Insurance to Reduce Poverty: Microinsurance with Subsidised Constant Premiums

-where $\psi^{\left(\kappa, \theta^{*}\right)}(x)$ and $\psi(x)$ denote the trapping probabilities of the insured subsidised and uninsured processes, respectively, since all loading factors below the optimal loading factor will induce a trapping probability lower than that of the uninsured process through a reduction in premium.
-This behaviour can be seen in Figure \ref{GeneralSetting-Subection51-Figure1}(a), while the \lq \lq richest\rq \rq \ households do not need help from the government since the non-subsidised insurance lowers their trapping probability below the uninsured case, the poorest individuals require more support.
-Moreover, as highlighted previously, there are households that do not receive any benefit from enrolling in the microinsurance scheme even when the government subsidises the entire loading factor (when households pay only the pure risk premium, this could occur if the government absorbs all premium administrative expenses).
-Note that Figure \ref{GeneralSetting-Subection51-Figure1}(b) illustrates the optimal loading factor $\theta^{*}$ for varying initial capital.
-Initial capitals are plotted from the point at which households begin benefiting from the subsidised microinsurance scheme, i.e. the point at which the dashed $(\theta=0,\beta=0.5)$ line intersects the solid line in Figure \ref{GeneralSetting-Subection51-Figure1}(a).
-Additionally, Figure \ref{GeneralSetting-Subection51-Figure1}(b) verifies that, from the point at which the dashed-dotted (insured household) line intersects the solid line in Figure \ref{GeneralSetting-Subection51-Figure1}(a), the optimal loading factor remains constant, with $\theta^{*}=0.5$, i.e. the \lq \lq richest\rq \rq \ households can afford to pay the entire premium.
+where $\psi^{\scaleto{\pi^{*}(\kappa,\theta)}{5pt}}(x)$ and $\psi(x)$ denote the trapping probabilities of the insured subsidised and uninsured processes, respectively.
+The behaviours of these trapping probabilities can be seen in Figure \ref{GeneralSetting-Subection51-Figure1-a}, while the most privileged households do not need help from the government since the non-subsidised insurance lowers their trapping probability below the uninsured, the poorest individuals may require further support.
+Figure \ref{GeneralSetting-Subection51-Figure1-b} illustrates the optimal value of $\pi^{*}$ for varying initial capital, verifying that, from the point at which the yellow dashed line (insured household) intersects the blue solid line (uninsured household) in Figure \ref{GeneralSetting-Subection51-Figure1-a}, payment of the entire premium is affordable for the most privileged households, with the optimal premium remaining constant at $\pi^{*}=\pi=0.75$ after this point (red dashed line in Figure \ref{GeneralSetting-Subection51-Figure1-b}).